Kessler will join older brother Kameron on the Waves' roster next season.

 On offense, the 2013-14 squad increased its scoring average to 71.2 points per game, more than eight points a game better than the previous season and the first time that the Waves had averaged 70-plus since 2007-08.
 The 2015-16 squad improved to 73.4 points per game.

-In the five years under Wilson's leadership, the Waves have earned WCC awards for Defensive Player of the Year (Brendan Lane in 2014) and Newcomer of the Year (Stacy Davis in 2013).
-Eleven players have received All-WCC notice (including Davis on the first team three times) and four have received WCC All-Freshman acclaim.
+Under Wilson's leadership, the Waves have earned WCC awards for Defensive Player of the Year (Brendan Lane in 2014) and Newcomer of the Year (Stacy Davis in 2013).
+Thirteen players have received All-WCC notice (including Davis on the first team three times, and Lamond Murray Jr., who led the WCC in scoring in 2016-17).
+Four have received WCC All-Freshman acclaim.

 Pepperdine has also excelled in the classroom under Wilson.
-Malte Kramer became the program's first-ever Capital One/CoSIDA Academic All-American in 2014 and was a Pepperdine co-Valedictorian, while players have received WCC All-Academic honors four times and WCC Commissioner's Honor Roll appearances 16 times.
-Every senior who has played under Wilson has graduated.
+Malte Kramer became the program's first-ever Capital One/CoSIDA Academic All-American in 2014 and was a Pepperdine co-Valedictorian, while players have received WCC All-Academic honors five times and WCC Commissioner's Honor Roll appearances 21 times.

 Excluding interim coaches, Wilson is the 12th men's basketball head coach in Pepperdine history.
-Including his time as interim coach, Wilson's overall record is 76-91 in six seasons at Pepperdine.
+Including his time as interim coach, Wilson's overall record is 85-113 in seven seasons at Pepperdine.

 "I am honored and privileged to be standing here and be named the new head basketball coach at Pepperdine University.
 I am very thankful to be in this position," said Wilson at his introductory press conference on March 11, 2011.
 "I want to talk about my vision of building our basketball program back up.
 It's important for me to build on the foundation that Coach (Tom) Asbury laid when he came back.
 I know what worked here before, because I lived it.
 I sat in all the meetings, I was one of those assistants, so I understand the commitment, I understand the desire, I understand the process that we will have to take.
 And that's a mindset.
 Our staff is going to focus on the process.
 We're not just going to focus on trying to win games.
 We're in the process of building a basketball program.
 That's very important.
 We're going to do it the right way."